-Operators using CDMA-2000 EV-Do Rev 0 can extend these networks in the same way as UMTS operators can extend to HSPA.
-The technologies available are Rev A and Rev B, which are roughly analogous to HSPA and HSPA+.
-As mentioned previously, some operators have swapped from the CDMA-2000 technology track to UMTS and HSPA.
+Operators using CDMA2000 EV-DO Rel.0 can extend these networks in the same way as WCDMA operators can extend to HSPA.
+The EV-DO technology flavours available are Rev A and Rev B, which are roughly analogous to HSPA and HSPA+.

-China Mobile, the world's largest operator by subscriber numbers, has deployed a further alternative technology - TD-SCDMA.
+China Mobile, the world's largest operator by connections, has deployed a further alternative technology - TD-SCDMA.
 Whereas all other 3G technologies mentioned previously use Frequency Division Duplex (FDD) on the radio interfaces, TD-SCDMA uses Time Division Duplex (TDD).
-This has meant that China Mobile's deployment is isolated from all others on the world telecom stage.
+This has meant that China Mobile's deployment is isolated from others on the world telecom stage.